lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     2        0.5564
     3        0.5564

-.. container:: justify

 Within *input.lammps*, water molecules are created first:

 .. code-block:: lammps

     molecule h2omol H2O.mol
     create_atoms 0 box mol h2omol 45585

-.. container:: justify

 Then, a few hydrogen atoms (:math:`H^+`) are added randomly to the system to make the solution slightly acidic:

 .. code-block:: lammps

     create_atoms 2 random 1 305672 NULL overlap 0.5 maxtry 200

-.. container:: justify

 As the simulation progresses, some :math:`H_3O^+` ions will form thanks to the reactive force field.